-- Capacity constraints relating to the project team and the technical advisors and a plan to address such constraints over the project's life; and - Envisaged strategy for skills transfers from the technical advisors to the project team. - The implementing institution's project officer and team, including names of the team members, allocated roles within the project, relevant skills, and brief CV's. - Appointed technical advisors, including allocated roles within the project, relevant skills, and brief CV's, and; - Budget available for project management. - o Is there an adequate monitoring and evaluation plan for the project?
+- Capacity constraints relating to the project team and the technical advisors and a plan to address such constraints over the project's life; and - Envisaged strategy for skills transfers from the technical advisors to the project team. - The implementing institution's project officer and team, including names of the team members, allocated roles within the project, relevant skills, and brief CV's. - Appointed technical advisors, including allocated roles within the project, relevant skills, and brief CVs, and; - o Budget available for project management. - o Is there an adequate monitoring and evaluation plan for the project?

-3.4 A Workflow Process
+3.2.
+Workflow Process